AnachronicNomad/UA2013-FRC1410-Robot/README.md

 The code uses the Command Based Framework from the WPILib.
 Bear this in mind while compiling.

 LICENSE is the BSD 3-Clause License distributed with WPILib.
-Since this project is a dependency, it is released under the same License.
+Since this project is dependent on WPILib, it is released under the same License.